 The broad aim of the study was to study the effect of object extrinsic scene variations on human object lightness discrimination thresholds.
 For this, we pre-registered three experiments.
 The first experiment (pre-registered as Experiment 1) was abandoned because the task was too difficult.
 The findings of the second experiment (pre-registered as Experiment 2) provided control data and are reported in the Appendix.
 We focus in the paper on the third experiment (pre-registered as Experiment 3).

+A notable deviation from the pre-registered plan for Experiment 2 was the change in the criteria to select observers for the experiment.
+The pre-registered criterion for selecting an observer for experiment 2 was that an observer “will be excluded if their mean threshold for the last two acquisitions run in the practice session exceed 0.025”.
+After, collecting data from 8 naive observers, we concluded that this criterion was too strict.
+Only one observer met the criterion.
+Hence, we modified the exclusion criteria as: “Observers will be excluded if their mean threshold for the last two acquisitions in the practice session exceeds 0.030.”
+The pre-registered plans also incorrectly mentioned that each image will be presented for 500ms instead of 250ms.

 The pre-registration document also specifies the primary methods to analyze the data.
 It specified that the data would be analyzed separately for each observer by fitting a cumulative normal to the proportion comparison chosen data using the maximum likelihood method and that thresholds were to be extracted from the fit as the difference between object LRF at proportion comparison chosen 0.76 and 0.50.
 The observer thresholds at each level of background variability were to be measured three times and averaged.
 We indicated that the primary data feature of interest was the dependence of threshold on the covariance scalar, and predicted that thresholds would increase as the background variability increases.
 The modeling of the data, however, was developed post-hoc.